szepeviktor/uninformative-words/README.md

 # Uninformative words

-Variable names you should a void.
+Variable names you should avoid.

 - `i` 👺
 - any one or two letter name except `id`